PSCF v1.3

 ]

-Interaction :
+Interaction block :

 }

-For simplicity, almost all of the examples shown in this user manual use the default iterator algorithm, which is always an Anderson-mixing algorithm.
-Most examples in this manual thus contain an iterator block that starts with the string "Iterator{" on a line by itself.
+For simplicity, almost all of the examples shown in this user manual use the default iterator algorithm.
+The default iterator classes for all 3 PSCF programs are currently based on an Anderson-mixing algorithm.
+Most SCFT examples in this manual thus contain an iterator block that starts with the string "Iterator{" on a line by itself, indicating the use of the default iterator.

 Parameter Files (Up) Parameter File - Syntax (Next)